NGC 5920

 NGC 5920 is a large lenticular galaxy located in the Serpens constellation.
-Discovered on March 30, 1887, by American astronomer Lewis Swift, NGC 5920 is 711 million light-years distant from planet Earth.
+Discovered on March 30, 1887, by American astronomer Lewis Swift, NGC 5920 is around 645 million light-years distant from planet Earth.
 It is a narrow-line radio galaxy and about 300,000 light-years in diameter.

 Characteristics

 NGC 5920 has an active galactic nucleus.
 It presents a radio jet.
 In addition, it hosts a radio source in its core called 3C 318.1, indicating emissions of strong radio waves.
 NGC 5920 was studied by Chandra-MUSE, in which X-ray and optical filament analysis in clusters were carried out.
 The main purpose for this was to find the excitation process responsible for increased filament emission.
 The research was further improved by following the cold gas phase and through study of intensive ratios in emission lines that caused the excitation.
 Researchers found that, there was a spatial connection between the filaments that are cold and having lower metal abundance levels.